-a9s RabbitMQ for PCF (Beta)
+a9s RabbitMQ for Pivotal Platform

-a9s RabbitMQ for Pivotal Platform tile. a9s RabbitMQ for Pivotal Platform enables on-demand provisioning of VM-based, dedicated RabbitMQ servers and clusters.
-App developers can create instances of a RabbitMQ server or cluster using Apps Manager or the Cloud Foundry Command Line Interface tool (cf CLI) and bind these instances to an app.
-Depending on your service plan, a service instance may be associated with a single, dedicated VM or a cluster spread across multiple VMs.
+This documentation describes the a9s RabbitMQ for Pivotal Platform tile. a9s RabbitMQ for Pivotal Platform enables on-demand provisioning of VM-based dedicated RabbitMQ servers and clusters.
+Developers can create clustered and single node RabbitMQ service instances, using Apps Manager or the Cloud Foundry Command Line Interface, and bind them to apps.
+A service instance may be associated with a single dedicated VM or a cluster spread across multiple VMs.
 You can choose between single VM and clustered RabbitMQ services instances with service plans.

-|On-demand service instance provisioning||a9s RabbitMQ for PCF deploys RabbitMQ instances automatically.
-Developers can provision a single-VM RabbitMQ server or a multi-VM RabbitMQ replica set using one command.|
+|On-demand service instance provisioning||a9s RabbitMQ for Pivotal Platform deploys RabbitMQ instances automatically.
+Developers can provision a single VM RabbitMQ server or a multi VM RabbitMQ replica set using one command.|

 |Service instance isolation||Each RabbitMQ server runs on a dedicated VM to ensure bad-neighborhood protection and align with enterprise security requirements.

-|High availability||a9s RabbitMQ for PCF ensures high availability using RabbitMQ replication.
+|High availability||a9s RabbitMQ for Pivotal Platform ensures high availability using RabbitMQ replication.